-At some point during this tough time, I ran into a friend who is a mental health professional, and after I vented a bit, she said, “You need to do something for you today.”
+I ran into a friend who is a mental health professional, and after I vented a bit, she said, “You need to do something for YOU today.”

-I thought, “Hmmm, she’s talking about self-care, but WHAT exactly does that even mean to me right now, right here, this moment?”
+“Hmmm, she was right!
+My self-care was not existent.
+And WHAT exactly did that even mean to me right now, right here, this moment?”

 What Is Self-Care Anyway?